History of the Republican Party (United States): Taft years: 1909–1913

 Disagreements on tariffs were pulling the party apart.
 Roosevelt tried to postpone the issue, but Taft had to meet it head on in 1909 with the Payne–Aldrich Tariff Act.
 Eastern conservatives led by Nelson W. Aldrich wanted high tariffs on manufactured goods (especially woolens), while Midwesterners called for low tariffs.
 Aldrich outmaneuvered them by lowering the tariff on farm products, which outraged the farmers.
 The great battle over the high Payne–Aldrich Tariff Act in 1910 ripped the Republicans apart and set up the realignment in favor of the Democrats.

 Insurgent Midwesterners led by George Norris revolted against the conservatives led by Speaker Cannon.
 The Democrats won control of the House in 1910 as the GOP rift between insurgents and conservatives widened.

 In 1912, Roosevelt broke with Taft, rejected Robert M. La Follette, and tried for a third term, but he was outmaneuvered by Taft and lost the nomination.
 The 1912 Republican National Convention turned a personal feud into an ideological split in the GOP.
 Politically liberal states for the first time were holding Republican primaries.
-Roosevelt overwhelmingly won the primaries—winning 9 out of 12 states (8 by landslide margins).
+Roosevelt overwhelmingly won the primaries – winning 9 out of 12 states (8 by landslide margins).
 Taft won only the state of Massachusetts (by a small margin); he even lost his home state of Ohio to Roosevelt.
 Senator Robert M. La Follette, a reformer, won two states.
 Through the primaries, Senator La Follette won a total of 36 delegates; President Taft won 48 delegates; and Roosevelt won 278 delegates.
 However 36 more conservative states did not hold primaries, but instead selected delegates via state conventions.
 For years Roosevelt had tried to attract Southern white Democrats to the Republican Party, and he tried to win delegates there in 1912.
-However Taft had the support of black Republicans in the South, and defeated Roosevelt there.
+However Taft had the support of African American Republicans in the South, and defeated Roosevelt there.
 Roosevelt led many (but not most) of his delegates to bolt out of the convention and created a new party (the Progressive, or "Bull Moose" ticket), in the election of 1912.
 Few party leaders followed him except Hiram Johnson of California.
 Roosevelt had the support of many notable women reformers, including Jane Addams.

 During the Progressive Era, North Carolina journalist William Garrott Brown tried to convince upscale white southerners of the wisdom of a strong early white Republican Party.
 He warned that a one party solid South system would negate democracy, encourage corruption, because the lack of prestige of the national level.
 Roosevelt was following his advice.
 However, in 1912, incumbent president Taft needed black Republican support in the South to defeat Roosevelt at the 1912 Republican national convention.
 Brown's campaign came to nothing, and he finally supported Woodrow Wilson in 1912.

 Wilson years: 1913–1921

 The Roosevelt-caused split in the Republican vote resulted in a decisive victory for Woodrow Wilson, temporarily interrupting the Republican era.

-In 1916, Jeannette Rankin of Montana became the first woman in Congress—and indeed the first woman in any high-level government position.
+In 1916, Jeannette Rankin of Montana became the first woman in Congress – and indeed the first woman in any high-level government position.